NPV Calculator – Net Present Value

-If you use our NPV calculator to find out the NPV for each of these projects, you will discover that that the NPV of project 1 is equal to $481.55, and NPV of project 2 is equal to - $29.13.
+If you use our NPV calculator to determine the NPV for each of these projects, you will discover that the NPV of project 1 is equal to $481.55, while the NPV of project 2 is equal to –$29.13.

 What are the expected cash flows?

 You probably noticed that our NPV calculator determines two values as results.
-The first one is NPV, and the second is called the "expected cash flows."
+The first one is NPV, and the second is called the "expected cash flow".

 This is the present value of all of your cash inflows, not taking the initial investment into account.

-The internal rate of return (IRR) of a project is such a discount rate at which the NPV equals to zero.
-In other words, the company will neither earn nor lose on such a project - the gains are equal to costs.
+The internal rate of return (IRR calculator) of a project is such a discount rate at which the NPV equals zero.
+In other words, the company will neither earn nor lose on such a project – the gains are equal to costs.

 IRR is typically used to assess the minimum discount rate at which a company will accept the project.
-It allows to establish fairly quickly whether the project should be considered as an option or discarded because of its low profitability.
+It allows you to establish reasonably quickly whether the project should be considered as an option or discarded because of its low profitability.